django-extensions/django-extensions/docs/permissions.rst

 Current Mixins
 ---------------------------------
-* *UserPermissionMixin* - A Class Based View mixin that limits the accessibility to the view based on the "owner" of the view.
+* *ModelUserFieldPermissionMixin* - A Class Based View mixin that limits the accessibility to the view based on the "owner" of the view.

 This will check if the currently logged in user (``self.request.user``) matches the owner of the model instance.
 By default, the "owner" will be called "user".